 - Histology of organ (epithelial tissue)

-In the next chapter we shall discuss on techniques used to study muco-adhesion.
+In the next post we shall discuss on techniques used to study muco-adhesion.